ninanrh/PUI2017_dcr346/HW9_dcr346/peerRev_ ixx200.md

 In this sense, it could have been better to write this information in the caption. interactive map the quantities being visualized ambiguous?
 - **Esthetic:** The plot is esthetic and clear.
 Though, using _dots_ as the graphic elements conects in my head to incidents / observations and not to a geographical entity such as buildings.
 It could have been better to color the lots of the buildings in the dataset, as in [appendix B](https://github.com/danachermesh/PUI2017_dcr346/blob/master/HW9_dcr346/Screen%20Shot%202017-11-19%20at%2018.47.51.png) (screenshot was taken from [New York City Energy
 & Water Performance Map](https://serv.cusp.nyu.edu/projects/evt/).
-The red color map selected is a good and reasonable choice when representing building age data, the continious legend is a good choice as well and honesty represents the data.
+The red color map selected is a good and reasonable choice when representing building age data, the 5-colors legend is a good choice although it lacks the age-range each color represents.
+Also, a continious colors would have worked too.

 ### Appendix A: overlapping text frame
 ![alt text](https://github.com/danachermesh/PUI2017_dcr346/blob/master/HW9_dcr346/Screen%20Shot%202017-11-19%20at%2019.54.54.png)